codatio/codat-docs/docs/lending/enhanced-liabilities/overview.md

 ---
-title: Enhanced loan liabilities
+title: Enhanced Loan Liabilities
 description: "Learn how to identify a company's loans to better understand its financial health"
-sidebar_label: "Enhanced loan liabilities"
+sidebar_label: "Enhanced Loan Liabilities"
 ---

-Enhanced loan liabilities removes the arduous task of manually identifying loan liabilities by automatically analyzing data from accounting, banking and commerce data sources.
+The Enhanced Loan Liabilities feature removes the arduous task of manually identifying loan liabilities.
+Instead, it automatically analyzes data from accounting, banking, and commerce data sources for you.
-It collates loan obligations together from multiple applications to offer both a high-level overview as well as transaction level information on potential loan liabilities.
+It collates loan obligations together from multiple applications to offer a high-level overview and transaction-level information on potential loan liabilities.

+This gives the analysts a better idea of the loan obligations a company may have by showing the amount of a loan a company has paid off and the number of loans a company has.

-The enhanced loan liabilities detection engine is capable of identifying
+The enhanced loan liabilities detection engine is capable of identifying:

-- The loan drawdowns a company has
+- The loan drawdowns a company has.
-- The loan repayments made by a company
+- The loan repayments made by a company.
-- The interest rate for a loan drawdown (where possible)
+- The interest rate for a loan drawdown (where possible).

-## Benefits

-The endpoint will give analysts a better idea of the loan obligations a company may have by identifying their loan transactions and loan repayments.
-This will be done by showing the amount of a loan a company has paid off and the number of loans a company has.

-## Summary Report
+## Summary report

-The loan summary endpoint returns a list of a company's loan liabilities across all its valid data connections.
+The [List enhanced loan summary](/lending-api#/operations/get-loan-summary) endpoint returns a list of a company's loan liabilities across all its valid data connections.
 This will include drawdowns, repayments, and remaining balance.

-## Transactions Report
+## Transactions report

-The loan transactions endpoint returns a paged list of a company's loan transactions for the specified connection type.
+The [List enhanced loan transactions](/lending-api#/operations/list-loan-transactions) endpoint returns a paged list of a company's loan transactions for the specified connection type.
-This may include drawdowns, accrued interest, capital and interest repayments.
+This may include drawdowns, accrued interest, capital, and interest repayments.

 ## Prerequisites

 The company must have at least one accounting, banking, or commerce connection linked and fully synced with the mandatory data types listed below.

 Accounting connection: